Cherokee funeral rites: Burial elements

 The Cherokee mostly used shallow graves that were not much larger than the body.
 Bodies were often laid in the fetal position, possibly due to the belief that one should rest in death in the earth as they once rested within their mother.
 Most Cherokee were buried with items of personal importance.
-Excavations of burial sites at Garden Creek Mound in North Carolina have found items including pottery, metal and bone ornaments, shells, and ceramics.
+Excavations of burial sites at Garden Creek Mound in North Carolina found items including pottery, metal and bone ornaments, shells, and ceramics.
 Hairpins, beads, and pendants have also been found in graves.
 In some regions, shell masks have been found in many graves, mainly in those of men.
 These masks do not appear to have been worn during life and were likely made specifically to be buried with the individual.
-Markings of falcon eyes and thunderbolts indicate these masks may be spiritually related to the Thunderbird figure, who was a powerful warrior and aided humans in warfare and hunting.
-These masks, along with other grave goods, are usually placed near the individual’s head.
-Food and water was often also buried with the body so as to provide the spirit with nourishment and energy as they travel to the spirit world.
+Markings of falcon eyes and thunderbolts indicate these masks may be spiritually related to the Thunderbird figure, a powerful warrior who aided humans in warfare and hunting.
+These masks, along with other grave goods, are usually placed near the individual's head.
+Food and water was often also buried with the body so as to provide the spirit with nourishment and energy during their journey to the spirit world.

 Each community had a priest who was responsible for burying the dead.
 Soon after death, the priest would come to the home of the deceased, where most deaths occurred.
 In some communities, it was most common for individuals to be buried under the floor in their home where they had died, under the hearth in the home, or outside near the home.
 In other communities, it was more common for individuals to be buried outside.
-In these cases, a male relative would help the priest move the body to where it would be interred.
+In these cases, a male relative would help the priest move the body to where it would be interred (buried).
 The Cherokee commonly believed that if an individual died before sunrise, they should be buried before sundown, and if they died before sundown, they should be buried before sunrise.